 The World Economic Forum, when researching immigration-fueled diversity, concluded that hiring internationally is good for economic growth, going as far as to recommend more openness to immigration to reap the benefits of a larger pool of individuals from around the world.

 It’s Not as Difficult as You May Think

 The research is clear: immigration is good for the economy, and hiring immigrants is good for your business.
-Having an international staff won’t just help your startup make it through the early stage rollercoaster ride, it’ll set it up your company for long-term success with an informed position toward potential global expansion.
+Having an international staff won’t just help your startup make it through the early stage rollercoaster ride; it’ll set your company up for long-term success with an informed position toward potential global expansion.